 For the most part though, when people talk about downloading, they’re referring to large files, pictures, music, and movies; items that you save to your hard drive to use or view later; or programs that need to be downloaded before they can be installed.
 The following guides will walk you through the process of downloading and saving these types of files.

-Downloading, Compression and Decompression Installing Plug-ins Know Your File Formats And Extensions: It Can Protect You Against Viruses
+Downloading Internet Files: Here’s How Compression And Decompression Work Know Your File Formats And Extensions – It Can Protect You Against Viruses

 - Online Music: Turn On and Tune In